Total Knee Replacement Surgery: A First-Hand Experience

 Getting Up and About

-At first, you’ll most likely be using a walker to navigate.
-Your balance will be off, and you cannot walk unassisted, either with a person helping, or with an assistive device such as a walker or crutches.
+At first, you’ll be using a walker to navigate.
+Your balance will be off, and you will need this assistance.
 You will be taught how to use the walker, and how to get yourself in and out of bed; to the bathroom; and for short walks up and down the hall.
 You will be asked about any stairs you may have at home, and taught how to negotiate them safely.

 Your Job at Home